eclipse/upm/docs/knownlimitations.md

  * **Grove BLE** (HM-11) does not return data on the Intel Galileo board due to known UART limitation.
- * **Grove Hall Sensor** (A11X) if the base shield is set to 3V on Intel Edison, it will trigger continous callbacks when the sensor is not reading anything.
+ * **Grove Hall Sensor** (A11X) if the base shield is set to 3V on Intel Edison, it will trigger continuous callbacks when the sensor is not reading anything.
  * **Grove RTC** (DS1307) is not compatible with the Intel Edison Arduino board but will work with the Mini-breakout.
- * **Grove Tempture & Humidity (High-Accuracy & Mini) Sensor** (TH02) only works
+ * **Grove Temperature & Humidity (High-Accuracy & Mini) Sensor** (TH02) only
- with the Intel Edison Arduino board when powered from the 3.3V rail.
+ works with the Intel Edison Arduino board when powered from the 3.3V rail.

 #### Adafruit Sensors